spirart/first-repo/README.md

 # first-repo
-this is our not the first-repo in my GitHub.
+These are the notes for the first-repo in my GitHub.